katersonnbert/gitnotes/Win.md

     - narrow down search by providing the files that are to be searched
     - provides globbing
     - case sensitive by default. use `find /i` to ignore case

+### Anaconda:

+- requires python 2.7 or 3.6
+- windows pitfall: if the environment variable PATH contain references to any python or if the environment variables PYTHONPATH or PYTHONHOME are set, conda will most likely fail.
+Check both user wide and system wide environment variables.